ovska/FlameCsv/docs/docs/architecture.md

 native memory pools would only apply if the CSV contained records or fields over 4096 bytes long.
 You can track when this happens by collecting metrics from counter `memory.buffer_too_large` in the meter `FlameCsv`.
 The default pool is array-backed, so you never need to worry about this when not using a custom implementation.
+This behavior is possibly still subject to change, perhaps to throw an exception in this unlikely case to avoid hidden allocations.

 ## Dynamic code generation